 In accordance with the Modern Slavery Act 2015, this is the statement by Swinton Group Limited (“Swinton”, “we”, “our”) for the financial year ending 31st December 2017, which sets out the organisation’s commitment to tackling slavery and human trafficking in our supply chain and in our business.

 Swinton is a provider of insurance broking services in the financial services sector in the United Kingdom.
-Swinton is part of the Covea group of companies.
-Our immediate parent company is Swinton (Holdings) Limited (company number 01741892) and our ultimate parent company is Covea Mutual Insurance Group Company (SGAM), the head office of which is located in France.
+Swinton is part of the Ardonagh group of companies.
+For more information about the group, please visit http://www.ardonagh.com/.
+Our immediate parent company is Swinton (Holdings) Limited (company number 01741892).

 Our supply chain primarily consists of goods and services purchased to assist in the delivery of insurance broking services to our customers.